 16. If you answered yes to the previous question, then how do you avoid a category mistake by requiring material evidence for an immaterial God?

 How do you know god is immaterial?
 That’s just your belief, isn’t it?
 The one for which we have no reliable or testable evidence and which I therefore reject.
-I’d accept evidence for god, material or otherwise.
-It doesn’t seem to be forthcoming.

-Regardless of that, the Christian claim is that their immaterial god has interacted and still interacts with this physical world.
+The Christian claim is that their immaterial god has interacted and still interacts with this physical world.
 Even if god were immaterial, there should be evidence of this interaction.
 This could be examined using the scientific method to see if divine interaction is the best possible explanation for a certain event.
 For example: if an amputee regained an amputated limb without operations, only prayer and this was verified using the scientific method, that would be pretty convincing.